iDiffract/MazeAI/README.md

 The application uses Pygame, a set of Python modules designed for writing video games, for its graphical user interface.

+## Project Structure

+README.md: The markdown file provides a detailed description of the project, its features, and instructions on how to set up and run the project.

+game_constants.py: This Python script defines all the constants used across the project.
+This could include things like default sizes, colors, or other constants.

+main.py: This is the primary entry point for the application.
+It handles the initialization and the main game loop.

+maze.py: This Python script contains the logic for generating and managing the maze.
+It may include classes or functions for creating the maze, checking if a path is blocked, etc.

+mazeui.py (WIP): This Python script is responsible for rendering the maze to the screen using Pygame.
+It may include classes or functions for drawing the walls, paths, and other elements of the maze.

+pathfinding.py: This Python script contains the implementation of the pathfinding algorithm (such as A*).
+It is likely to include functions for calculating the shortest path from the start point to the end point in the maze.

 ## Usage

 To run the application: